 - only being sexually active with a partner that you live with who does not have the virus or symptoms of the virus

-- avoiding kissing anyone outside of your household and anyone with symptoms - it is easy to pass on COVID-19 by kissing
+- avoiding kissing anyone outside of your household and anyone with symptoms - it is easy to pass on the virus by kissing

 - washing your hands properly before and after sex